 First of all, we have our mind to deal with.
 That little voice inside your head is easily distracted and can get off track.
-Practicing mindfulness training and meditation can help us learn how to control our mind.
+Practicing mindfulness training and meditation can help us learn how to control our minds.

 But that’s just the beginning when it comes to getting distracted and losing focus when reading…

 We also have to deal with stimulation (or lack thereof).
 You see, your brain can process far more information than you can read.
 Once you become a proficient reader, reading becomes a habit.
 And, just like driving a car, you can easily do it while your mind wanders.
-The big difference, though, is that when your mind wanders while reading you have to keep backtracking.
+The big difference, though, is that when your mind wanders while reading, you have to keep backtracking.